dtuait/crispy-eureka/README.md

 ```bash
 sudo ./setup_unattended_upgrades.sh
 ```

+The script is developed on Debian 12 but is fully compatible with Debian 11 and Ubuntu releases.

 The script installs the required packages, enables the systemd service and creates a basic `/etc/apt/apt.conf.d/20auto-upgrades` configuration so that